-Sometimes an infected file will just have the attackers script 'injected' in the first or last line within a specific file.
+Sometimes an infected file will just have the attackers script 'injected' in the first or last line of a specific file.
 Sometimes this can be very obvious, in which case you could look to simply remove the malicious script.

-You’ll want to do this for all the files that have been found by the Malware Scanner.
+You should do this for all the files that have been found by the Malware Scanner.

 Further actions you can take

 Remove unnecessary or unused plugins and applications from the site.
 Doing this will not only reduce the number of potential vulnerabilities but also make general site 'housekeeping' simpler.

 You should also make sure that any plugins you're using are always kept fully updated.
 Outdated software versions are much more likely to have security vulnerabilities - leading to compromised sites.

 It may also be worthwhile to change passwords such as your database password and FTP password.

 You can re-scan the site on demand.
 Once you believe you’ve removed the malware, head back to the Malware Scanner and select Scan again.